Working with parents

 We find tremendous value in Parent Volunteers helping in school however short a period of time.
 Help is needed to work alongside teachers in the following ways:

-- To work with children outside in the community garden area
+- To work with children outside in our garden area and polytunnel.

 Please let the office or class teachers know if you can help out with any of these activities.